Laura Woodward: Biography

 Laura Woodward was born on March 18, 1834, in Mount Hope in Orange County, New York.
 She was the oldest out of three children.
 Her siblings' names were Thomas and Elizabeth.
 She lived in New York City and painted in the Catskills, the White Mountains, the Adirondacks, the Green Mountains, Maine coast, Massachusetts coast, Connecticut, New Jersey, and Pennsylvania.
 She captured many landscapes in oil on canvas and watercolor and was a member of the Hudson River School and White Mountain School.
 She exhibited her work at the American Art Gallery, National Academy of Design, Boston Art Club, Brooklyn Art Association, the Pennsylvania Academy of the Fine Arts, the Centennial Exhibition of 1876, Chicago and Cincinnati's industrial expositions and Louisville's recurring Southern Exposition.
-There was many occasions where she signed her name L. Woodward to avoid being rejected by juried shows or discriminated against by other committees, judges, or critics.
+Laura Woodward Official Biography There were many occasions where she signed her name L. Woodward to avoid being rejected by juried shows or discriminated against by other committees, judges, or critics.
 During her early career as an artist, she became colleagues and friends with many Hudson River School artists, including James D. Smillie and Julie Hart Beers.

 Woodward began to spend the winters in St. Augustine, Florida in the 1880s and by the end of 1889 she had joined Martin Johnson Heade and the other artists at Henry M. Flagler's Ponce de Leon Hotel.
 By 1890, her younger sister, Libby, would sometimes travel to Florida with due to her increasingly ill health in the hope that it would extend her life.